AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

     ![](assets/segment-builder6.png)

-1. In the canvas, choose the **After** operator and enter the derired date.
+1. In the canvas, choose the **After** operator and enter the desired date.

     ![](assets/segment-builder7.png)